-One of the biggest mistakes that attorneys make when managing their internet marketing campaign is buying key words while neglecting search engine optimization (SEO).
-Pay per click options include:
+One of the biggest mistakes that attorneys make when managing their internet marketing campaign is buying keywords and ads while neglecting search engine optimization (SEO).

-As more customers are beginning to rely on internet search engines to find an attorney and as more law firms increase their internet marketing budgets, the average cost per click (CPC) of legal terms has risen dratically over the last five years.
+As more clients are relying on internet search engines when they begin their search for an attorney, law firms continue to increase their internet marketing budgets.
+The average cost per click (CPC) of legal terms has risen dramatically over the last five years.